probmods/probmods2/exercises/dependence.md

 * Draw the dependency diagram (Bayes net).
 If you don't have software on your computer for doing this, Google Docs has a decent interface for creating drawings.

-* Use informal evaluation order reasoning and the intervention method to determine causal dependency between A and B.
+* Use informal causal dependence order reasoning and the intervention method to determine causal dependency between A and B.

 * Use conditioning to determine whether A and B are statistically dependent.